-Partial Knee Replacement - Medial, Lateral, or Patellofemoral Unicompartmental
+Partial Knee Replacement - Unicompartmental (Medial, Lateral, or Patellofemoral)

-Partial knee replacement (medial, lateral, or patellofemoral unicompartmental) is considered medically necessary when ALL of the following criteria have been met:
+Partial knee replacement (medial, lateral, or patellofemoral) is considered medically necessary when ALL of the following criteria have been met:

-- ➤ Imaging or arthroscopic findings show EITHER of the following: - Severe unicompartmental (medial, lateral, or patellofemoral) osteoarthritis as evidenced by ANY of the following: - Kellgren-Lawrence grade IV radiographic findings - Outerbridge Classification grade IV arthroscopic findings AND not a candidate for joint sparing procedure - Modified Outerbridge Classification grade IV MRI findings AND not a candidate for joint sparing procedure - Unicompartmental avascular necrosis (AVN) of the femoral condyles and/or proximal tibia - ➤ Physical exam demonstrates BOTH of the following: - Knee stability - Knee arc of motion (full extension to full flexion) greater than 90°
+- > Imaging or arthroscopic findings show EITHER of the following: - Severe unicompartmental (medial, lateral, or patellofemoral) osteoarthritis as evidenced by ANY of the following: - Kellgren-Lawrence Grade IV radiographic findings - Outerbridge Classification Grade IV arthroscopic findings AND not a candidate for joint sparing procedure - Modified Outerbridge Classification Grade IV MRI findings AND not a candidate for joint sparing procedure - Unicompartmental avascular necrosis (AVN) of the femoral condyles and/or proximal tibia - > Physical exam demonstrates BOTH of the following findings: - Knee stability - Knee arc of motion (full extension to full flexion) greater than 90°

-- > Symptoms include BOTH of the following: - ◆ Function-limiting pain at short distances (e.g., walking less than 1⁄4 mile, limiting activity to two city blocks, the equivalent to walking the length of a shopping mall) for at least three (3) months duration - Loss of knee function which interferes with the ability to carry out age-appropriate activities of daily living and/or demands of employment - ➤ Failure of at least three (3) months of provider-directed non-surgical management - Criteria exception: Provider-directed non-surgical management may be inappropriate.
+- > Symptoms include BOTH of the following: - Function-limiting pain at short distances (e.g., walking less than 1⁄4 mile, limiting activity to two city blocks, the equivalent to walking the length of a shopping mall) for at least three (3) months duration - Loss of knee function which interferes with the ability to carry out age-appropriate activities of daily living and/or demands of employment - Failure of provider-directed non-surgical management for at least three (3) months duration - Criteria exception: Provider-directed non-surgical management may be inappropriate.
 The medical record must clearly document why provider-directed nonsurgical management is not appropriate. - Note: It is incumbent on the surgeon to preoperatively optimize reasonably modifiable medical and behavioral health comorbidities.